ShubhamBawiskar/Rainfall_Prediction/README.md

 # Rainfall_Prediction
-Prediction of the rainfall in Australia
+Prediction of the rainfall in Australia using an AI model.